 Learn more about the IDG/KOMP2 collaboration.

-NEW!
 Publications from IDG Investigators: Exploring the Druggable Genome

 A recent article published in Nature Structural and Molecular Biology describes PRESTO-Tango; a screening assay developed by Dr. Bryan L. Roth and colleagues at the University of North Carolina, Chapel Hill.
 PRESTO-Tango allows for the simultaneous investigation of every nonolfactory G protein-coupled receptor in the human genome.
 The methods and reagents developed are freely available to the scientific community.